 Short Bio

 Collages of tropes, contrapuntal traditions, and free improvisations, music by Ryan Chase (b.
 1987) has been described as "the stuff of memory" (The Herald-Times) and “whirlwind… deftly explored contrasts of mood, from bombastic to introverted.”
 (The New York Times).
-Frequently inspired by natural phenomena and humankind's relationship to technology, he has worked with Alarm Will Sound, the Albany Symphony Orchestra, the American Composers Orchestra, Boston New Music Initiative, the Chelsea Symphony, Collage New Music, Contemporaneous, FLUX Quartet, soprano Ariadne Greif, The Happenstancers, the Mexico City Woodwind Quintet, Musica Nova, the Society for New Music, and the Texas State University Wind Symphony.
+Frequently inspired by natural phenomena and humankind's relationship with technology, he has worked with Alarm Will Sound, the Albany Symphony Orchestra, the American Composers Orchestra, Boston New Music Initiative, the Chelsea Symphony, Collage New Music, Contemporaneous, FLUX Quartet, soprano Ariadne Greif, The Happenstancers, the Mexico City Woodwind Quintet, Musica Nova, the Society for New Music, and the Texas State University Wind Symphony.

 Ryan's music has been presented at Tanglewood, the Aspen Music Festival, the Cannes Film Festival, the National Audio Theater’s Hear Now Audio Fiction and Arts Festival, the Mizzou International Composers Festival, Fordham University’s Poets Out Loud Festival, the Resonant Bodies Festival, the Santa Fe Chamber Music Festival, PBS, and NPR.
 He currently scores The Ernie Pyle Experiment and The Wonderful Wizard of Oz for WFIU.